PCL-181: Armament

 The gun has a 52-caliber barrel and is exactly the same as that of the PLZ-05 self-propelled howitzer.
 It has a maximum firing range of up to 40 km with conventional ammunition and 72 km with extended range ammunition.
-The gun can also fire laser-guided munition which is capable of all-weather operation.
+The gun can also fire laser-guided munition, which is capable of all-weather operation.
 Each vehicle can carry 27 rounds of ammunition.

-The vehicle features semi-automatic ammo reload, where the operator places the shell on the loading arm and the loading arm loads the round into the breech.
+The vehicle features a semi-automatic ammo loader, where the operator places the shell on the loading arm, which loads the round into the breech.
 The PCL-181 is equipped with an automatic fire-control system.
 Following the operator's input of a target's azimuth data, the vehicle-mounted computer can calculate the trajectory of the artillery, and automatically lay the gun.

 Mobility

 The PCL-181 is based on Taian GM's 6×6 truck chassis.
 The PCL-181 is fitted with hydropneumatic suspension, allowing better gun elevation and depression.
 Due to its comparatively lighter weight of 25 tons, the PCL-181 can also be transported in a Shaanxi Y-9.